lee-orr/spin-message-trigger/README.md

 - Run the HTTP gateway server independently of the main spin app (doesn't really work for the in memory broker, but works for others)

 ### Desired Features
-- Support for some request-response paradigms
+- Additional broker support
-- Additional broker support (possibly utilizing TriggerMesh)
+- support for queues
 - Support for basic event-sourcing structures

 ## Installation